 - Create a project called RCtutorial on the CGC.

 - Copy the SAMtools sort public app to the RCtutorial project you’ve just created.

 Step 2: Copy SAMtools sort to your Rabix Composer local workspace

-- In the popup, select the Platform tab.
+- In the tool editor, click the Code tab.

 Step 3: Test SAMtools sort locally

 This step tests that the Platform app runs locally.

 - Get test files from Public Reference files on the CGC:

 - Go to Data > Public Test files.